Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 - Use performance monitoring to optimize your tests
 - Leverage the debugging features for analysis

-The combination of QEMU's system emulation with our Whitney LPDDR5 model creates a verification environment suitable for both functional testing and performance analysis.
+The combination of QEMU's system emulation with our OpenDDR DDR model creates a verification environment suitable for both functional testing and performance analysis.

 Thank you for watching, and happy testing!"